jeremiahwolfe/Networking-Docs/VXLAN_EVPN_NXOS-BASIC.md

 Due to MTU requirements in OSPF, this section is presented first so that the associated config will make sense in later examples.

 + Equal Cost Multi-Path is achieved by using a hash for souce UDP port.
-  + OSPF allows 4 equal cost paths by default.
+  + OSPF allows equal cost paths by default (# of paths depends on platform).
 Can increase with "maximum-paths" command.
 + 50-byte overhead is added.
 Path MTU must reflect this.
 Fragmentation is **NOT** allowed.

 ```text